cabo/senml-jc/green.md

 * CBOR should be used for conveyance-related structures, while 'human-readability', if needed, should be off-loaded to higher layer tools.
-* CBOR should always be used where stable semantics exist that are can benefit from CBOR's built-in extensibility.
+* CBOR should always be used where stable semantics exist that can benefit from CBOR's built-in extensibility.
 * Where the data format in question is dominated by other data, e.g., a couple of kilobytes metadata for a video that takes hundreds of